HekpoMaH/algorithmic-concepts-reasoning/README.md

 sympy==1.8
 ```

-Some of our scripts use Unix shell commands.
+Some of our scripts use Unix shell (`bash`) commands.
 All scripts have been tested under Ubuntu 20.04

 ## Code organisation